 Mechanistic Studies of Transition-Metal Mediated Catalysis

-Research in the Nelson group focusses on understanding mechanisms and structure/activity relationships in chemical reactions mediated by transition metals.
-Most of our work is experimental in nature, but there are limits to what can be done by experiment; insight from high-quality calculations supports and tests our hypotheses from experimental work.
-Studies will be conducted to check proposed mechanisms by modelling intermediates and transition states on the reaction pathway using Gaussian09.
-Structure/activity relationships will be probed by understanding how the energies of these intermediates and transition states change as different substituents are added or removed to the structures.
+Our research focusses on understanding mechanisms and structure/activity relationships in chemical reactions mediated by transition metals.
+Our work is primarily experimental, but insight from high-quality calculations supports and tests our hypotheses.
+Studies are conducted to check proposed mechanisms by modelling intermediates and transition states on the reaction pathway using Gaussian09, Gaussian16, and ORCA.
+Structure/activity relationships are probed by understanding how the energies of intermediates and transition states change as structure changes.

 Ongoing projects include:

-- Studies of palladium- and nickel-catalysed cross-coupling reactions, specifically looking at the effect of the structure of the ligand on reactivity, and ‘privileged’ substrates that will react in preference to others.
-Experimental work has identified several classes of substrate that undergo reaction anomalously quickly, or in preference to other highly-reactive substrates.
-Computational studies allow us to unpack these reactions and identify why this selectivity is observed.
-By doing so, we can triage new reactions to understand the preferred site of reactivity, reducing experimental workload using simple computational calculations.
+- Studies of nickel-catalysed cross-coupling reactions to identify ‘privileged’ substrates that react in preference to others.
+Experimental work identified several classes of substrate that undergo reaction anomalously quickly, or in preference to other substrates.1, 2 Computational studies allowed us to identify why this selectivity is observed, and to triage new reactions to understand the most reactive site, decreasing experimental workload.

-This work is important because it adds an important extra dimension to our research, and one that often leads to a more well-rounded, solid, and complete study.
-We seek not only to understand experimental observations from the laboratory, but to be able to calibrate our calculations so that we can confidently predict selectivity and reactivity in new scenarios.
+Calculations add an important extra dimension to our research, and one that often leads to a more well-rounded, solid, and complete study.
+We seek not only to understand experimental observations, but to be able to calibrate our calculations so that we can confidently predict selectivity and reactivity in new scenarios.
 As such, the use of theoretical calculations can help us publish our (predominantly experimental) work in more impactful journals that cater to a broader audience.